xiaoyu7016/July-30-Scribe-Notes/July30Notes.md

 - They imbue the viewer with understanding of a complex topic

 Most bad plots break the above rules and do the following:
-- Lack a clear comparison between variable
+- Lack a clear comparison between variables
 - Use insufficient quantities or qualities of data; i.e. the representation of the data is derived from a biased sample, cannot be reproduced or is simply too small to make accurate predictions
 - Misrepresent the truth; i.e. variations in values, omitted values, incorrect data, distortion of relative size, etc.
 - Are not meaningful, or offer no valuable insight